 In my previous blogs, we have already seen how to gain insight and sense opportunities for innovation, vision a feasible idea and convert it into prototype or Proof-of-Concept (POC) using a frugal approach.
-Once the proof of concept has been developed, Scaling up is the next stage in Digital Leadership.
+Once the proof of concept has been developed, Scaling up is the next stage in Digital Leadership which will be discussed in detail in this final blog in the five part blog seies on Digital Leadership.
 It is the refining and filtering of the concept from a problem-solver to a fully-fledged product with distinct features for better business outcomes.
 Scale up also involves scaling out ideas or features from the concept that did not work.

 Every product or solution may have flaws.
 These flaws could prove to be the unique differentiator for an enterprise in a very competitive market.
 It is crucial to retain customer loyalty so that customers don’t go in search of a better solutions elsewhere.
 This is when IT leaders need to consider if they are ready to take the next step in digital leadership by scaling up their product.